Stylidium laciniatum. Photo © Richard Nunn.

 Should some of these murderous plants be considered proto-carnivorous, semi-carnivorous, para-carnivorous, or sub-carnivorous?
 I think not.
 These terms define a plant by what it is not.
 The terms could also be used to imply the plant is almost at some (desired?) endpoint or on the road to that endpoint.
 This is placing a value judgment on the plants lifestyle.

 Why, 150 years after Darwin's book Insectivorous Plants are we still discussing what is and what is not a carnivorous plant?
 The main reason is carnivorous plants are in a sense practicing a lifestyle and there are different views about how to define the lifestyle.
 Carnivorous plants are plants after all and do not do anything other plants can not in some fashion do.
 Other plants can move and move quickly.
 Other plants produce glandular hairs that are sticky.
 All plants produce some quantity of digestive enzymes.
 Most plants can absorb nutrients through their leaves.
 What is important to me in defining plant carnivory is not specific traits but defining the lifestyle as a whole.
 In this case it is the method of deriving nutrition.
 Any rules we make about what is and what is not a carnivorous plant would be a definition of that lifestyle.
 Murderous plants would not be considered carnivorous because they only have adaptations that have fatal consequences for other organisms in their environment.
-They could just deter a predator, but no, their lifestyle is to kill it in a conspicuous way.
+These plants could just deter a predator, but no, their lifestyle is to kill it in a conspicuous way.

 Chase et al. (2009) focus on killing and traits plants have that kill non-plants.
 That is what taxonomists do.
 They sort organisms based on physical traits.
 They are not asking do these plants live a carnivorous lifestyle.
 Instead they are asking do these plants have traits that would be useful to a carnivorous plant.
 A taxonomist could consider a plant with some features of a carnivorous plant as being semi-carnivorous and thus their very inclusive view of plant carnivory.